 Considering the level of security you get with WhatsApp, the platform is safe to use if you take the proper precautions.

 WhatsApp sends and receives messages and calls over your cellular connection or a Wi-Fi network.
 According to WhatsApp’s privacy policy, your conversations are protected with end-to-end encryption, and no logs are recorded.
-This means you don’t need to be concerned about your phone calls and messages getting collected or read by WhatsApp or Meta.
+This means you don’t need to worry about your phone calls and messages being collected or read by WhatsApp or Meta.

 But how do users feel about the messaging platform, and how does it compare to texting?